NCAR/geocat-comp/README.md

 # GeoCAT-comp

-The term "GeoCAT-comp" stands for both the whole computational component of the [GeoCAT](https://ncar.github.io/GeoCAT) project and a single Github repository.
+The term "GeoCAT-comp" stands for both the whole computational component of the [GeoCAT](https://ncar.github.io/GeoCAT) project and a single Github repository as described here.
 As the computational component of [GeoCAT](https://ncar.github.io/GeoCAT), GeoCAT-comp wraps NCL's non-WRF Fortran routines into Python.

 Many of the computational functions under GeoCAT-comp are implemented in Fortran (or possibly C).
 However, others can be implemented in a pure Python fashion.
 To facilitate